Food marketing toward children: Internet

 The internet is a more direct and personal way for marketers to reach their young audience.
-US census data taken in 2001 revealed that 51% of US children 10–13 years old and 61% of 14- 17-year-olds have access to the internet from their homes.
+US census data taken in 2001 revealed that 51% of US children 10–13 years old and 61% of 14- to 17-year-olds have access to the internet from their homes.
 For food marketers and advertisers to effectively reach the increasing number of children on the web, they have had to come up with new and creative ways to engage them.
 Designing a website that attracts children is known as creating a "branded environment".
 These sites have been specifically tailored to attract young children through the combination of products placed into games, puzzles, contests, quizzes, riddles, music, e-mail cards, clips of their commercials, and sweepstakes; all of which revolve around the food product.
 Almost all of these food sites feature their cartoon spokes-characters or popular cartoon characters.

 Promotions

 Films often promote and market their movies in conjunction with food and beverage corporations.
-This is known as cross-selling and tie-ins which include a combination of promotional efforts in order to promote and sell a product.
+This is known as cross-selling and tie-ins which include a combination of promotional efforts to promote and sell a product.
 Food corporations have formed tight bonds with television studios.
 Burger King and Nickelodeon work closely along with McDonald's and Fox Kids Network.
 Disney has signed global marketing agreements with McDonald's, most recently a ten-year agreement in 1996.
 The release of Star Wars: Episode III – Revenge of the Sith in 2005 had sixteen different food promotions with twenty-five different products.
 In 2005 the release of King Kong promoted the giant gorilla on over 18 million boxes of cereal, including Apple Jacks and Corn Pops.
 They also teamed up with Burger King, Butterfinger and Baby Ruth Bars to put out another 10 million packages with their promotion.
 Even though the marketing for both of these films was heavily targeting a younger demographic, both films were rated PG-13.

 Premiums are a marketing strategy that reward a purchase with something free along with it.
 Kids' meals at fast food restaurants commonly use premiums like toys to promote something.
 Premiums allow sales to increase for a short period of time because a child's desire for the food is overthrown by the desire for the item.